PCJones/radarr-sonarr-german-dual-language/README.md

-# Radarr & Sonarr German Dual Language Custom Format
+# Radarr & Sonarr German Dual Language Quality Profiles & Custom Formats Guide

 This guide outlines how to configure Radarr and Sonarr to prefer German + English dual releases.